 The process is simple, transparent and effective.
 An auction typically runs for 10 minutes with 16 competitive retailers invited nationally – including the leading commercial and industrial energy suppliers in Australia.
 The team have developed a number of Auction Blitz FAQs that might help answer questions businesses may have.

-Give yourself the best chance of securing competitive energy rates, and discover why our customers love the Energy Action auction process with an outstanding, and enviable Net Promoter Score of +50.
+Give yourself the best chance of securing competitive business energy prices, and discover why our customers love the Energy Action auction process with an outstanding, and enviable Net Promoter Score of +50.
 Make a good decision and register today for the Auction Blitz.